News

 High-efficiency but fragile molecules for converting light to electricity thrive with a little protection.Che-Hsuan Cheng’s hybrid transistor earns Best Poster Award

-Cheng’s research may help advance the design of next generation microchip devices, as well as ultrasensitive UV photodetectors.July 2, 2021
+Cheng’s research may help advance the design of next generation microchip devices, as well as ultrasensitive UV photodetectors.Revamped OLED Electrodes Could Cut Power Consumption

 Optics & Photonics News covers research by L. Jay Guo and his efficient organic LED (OLED) that emits more light with the same amount of power.Nanotech OLED electrode liberates 20% more light, could slash display power consumption